 Consider the anticipated project lifespan and choose a geotextile fabric material that guarantees desired degradation resistance and durability.
 You should factor in parameters like resistance to microbial deterioration, aging resistance, and UV resistance.

-How to Choose Geotextile Size
+How to Choose the Right Geotextile Size

-Lapping Length of Geotextile
+Understanding Geotextile Lapping Length

-Factors Affecting Geotextile Lapping Length
+Factors Affecting Lapping Length:

-Applications of Geotextile
+Main Applications of Geotextile Fabrics

 Separation